-For the last 20 years he has specialized in unique research into Oscar Wilde in New York, where he conducts guided walking tours based on the visits of Oscar Wilde.
+For the last 20 years he has specialized in unique research into Oscar Wilde in New York, where he occasionally conducts guided walking tours based on the visits of Oscar Wilde.

 In 2012 John rediscovered Oscar Wilde's essay The Philosophy Of Dress that forms the centerpiece to his book Oscar Wilde On Dress (2013).